-How to setup your Apple Watch to show vertical feet climbed in real time.
+How to setup Apple Watch to show elevation gained in real time?

 Whether you are running hills for training or for a race, knowing how much hill is left can be a big benefit.
 Often GPS tools like Strava or MapMyRun will show you elevation gain at the end of the run, but knowing live time can keep you engaged and motivated to keep powering through.

 There is an important nuance to understand exactly what elevation gain is.
 This should be the total amount of uphill gain you had, regardless of how much downhill there is.
 That means that even if you start and end a run at the same place it can still have thousands of feet of elevation gain.
 In practice it also means that the number value will always be going up over the course of the run.
 In short, elevation gain does NOT equal elevation change.

 The trick is that any gain in unlikely to be uniform.
 For some crazy uphill runs you can effectively just take the (finish altitude – start altitude) to get gain, this works for near direct uphill races like the Pike’s Peak marathon ascent half marathon which gains 7800 ft in 13 miles.
 That race has around 0.1mi of downhill.
 The same equation for the Pike’s Peak marathon, which includes turning around and descending the same route though would give you an elevation change of 0 ft, somewhat ignoring the mountain climbed in between.

 Similar issues with understanding elevation gain are shown in other net downhill events.
 The Los Angeles marathon advertises their stadium to sea course as having a net descent of around 430 feet.
 That’s all well and good, except that many runners will see their total elevation gain at around 980 feet!
 Even the relatively big downhill in the first half are offset by non-trivial hills.